 You can import users in bulk, from CSV or from other files provided by your previous authentication service, such as Auth0.

-Be careful using bulk imports to update user infoLink to this section
+Re-imports will not update user infoLink to this section

 File requirementsLink to this section

 - User details and passwords need to be in CSV format (except for Auth0 imports, see below)

 - File size limit 1MB (around 10,000 users)

 - Create organizations in Kinde - only if you use this function to support multi-tenancy (for example, in a B2B structure) or if you manage separate user groups this way.

 - Add roles and permissions in Kinde, if you intend to import these details with users.